smegoff/RAAS-4-Scripts/README.md

 - Control up to 4 antenna ports with instant switching
 - Query currently selected port
-- Works at baud rates from 9600 up to 921600 (if supported by your RAAS-4a board)
+- Works only baud rates 9600 as this is the rate the PIC microcontroller works at.
 - Designed for Debian Linux systems (tested on Debian 11)

 ## Files